 Smyrna Bicycle Accident Attorney

-Bicycle Accident Lawyer Smyrna, GA
+Skilled Bicycle Accident Lawyers Serving Smyrna, Georgia

 Bicycles are becoming more common in urban and suburban communities all across Georgia.
 Some cities have bicycle share programs where you can find locked bicycles at a rack with others that you unlock with a credit card.
 You are charged by the hour and when your ride is complete, leave it, hopefully, in a place that does not block pedestrians or business entrances or at another rack.
 Other companies have electric bicycles to rent with the same concept.
-However, regardless if your bicycle is electric or not, you are at a major disadvantage when competing with motorists, and a collision can result in catastrophic injuries.
-If you are a bicyclist injured by an inattentive or otherwise negligent motorist, contact a skilled Smyrna bicycle attorney to handle your claim.
+However, regardless of if your bicycle is electric or not, you are at a major disadvantage when competing with motorists, and a collision can result in catastrophic injuries.
+If you are a bicyclist injured by an inattentive or otherwise negligent motorist, contact a skilled Smyrna bicycle accident attorney to handle your claim.